Puttu: Ingredients

-Puttu principally consists of coarsely ground rice, grated coconut, little salt and water.
+Puttu principally consists of coarsely ground rice, grated coconut, a little salt and water.
 It is often spiced with cumin, but may have other spices.
 The Sri Lankan variant is usually made with wheat flour or red rice flour without cumin, whereas the Bhatkal recipes have plain coconut or masala variant made with mutton- or shrimp-flavoured grated coconut.

 In Bangladesh, the outside is made of a mixture of rice flour and ground moong dal, while the filling is a mixture of coconut flakes and a type of caramelized sugar that is similar to dulce de leche.

 Preparation

 Neetru petti is a palmyra vessel used by Sri Lankan Tamils to steam Puttu.